Isis Rodriguez

-Lilly Marie Rodriguez, known by her artist name Isis Rodríguez, is an American contemporary painter who uses the cartoon as a conceptual tool to explore womens' empowerment and liberation.
+Lilly Marie Rodriguez, known by her artist name Isis Rodríguez, is an American contemporary painter who uses the cartoon as a conceptual tool to explore women's empowerment and liberation.
 Combining classical realism with the contemporary influences of cartoons, tattoos, and graffiti, her work bridges high and low art.
 Her hybrid style expresses new possibilities for female identity and spirituality.
 Judy Chicago and Edward Lucie Smith highlight Rodriguez as one of the few female artists to ever discuss the sex industry in her work and Sherri Cullison includes Rodriguez among the most noteworthy American women artists of the 20th century.

 Rodríguez has exhibited work in numerous solo and group shows in the United States, Mexico, and Argentina, including Bay Area Now in San Francisco and the Festival Internacional Cervantino in Guanajuato.
-Her art is featured in two documentaries: Blind Eye to Justice: HIV+ Women in California’s Prisons (Carol Leigh, 1998) and Live Nude Girls Unite!
+Her art is featured in two documentaries: Blind Eye to Justice: HIV+ Women in California's Prisons (Carol Leigh, 1998) and Live Nude Girls Unite!
 (Julia Query, 2000).

 Genre

 Rodriguez has been called both a feminist and a Chicana.
-In Women and Art: Contested Territory, Judy Chicago and Edward Lucie Smith emphasize Rodriguez’ feminist message, and Mix: Independent Art and Culture called her a “cultural sniper for the feminist movement.”
-Chican@ Art Magazine featured her art on the cover of its Fall 2006 edition, and Lowrider Arte called her “the closest thing to a Chicana cartoon goddess that you’ll find living in Alta California”.
+In Women and Art: Contested Territory, Judy Chicago and Edward Lucie Smith emphasize Rodriguez' feminist message, and Mix: Independent Art and Culture called her a "cultural sniper for the feminist movement".
+Chican@ Art Magazine featured her art on the cover of its Fall 2006 edition, and Lowrider Arte called her "the closest thing to a Chicana cartoon goddess that you'll find living in Alta California".

-On her website, however, Rodriguez identifies herself in depoliticized terms using Gloria Anzaldúa’s term mestiza: “a woman of mixed race who synthesizes multiple cultural and artistic influences.”
+On her website, however, Rodriguez identifies herself in depoliticized terms using Gloria Anzaldúa's term mestiza: "a woman of mixed race who synthesizes multiple cultural and artistic influences".